MIT-SPARK/Spark-DSG/README.md

 ## Spark-DSG

-This is the core c++ library that contains the dynamic scene graph data-structure used by Hydra.
+This is the core c++ library that contains the 3D Scene Graph data-structure used by Hydra.
 It also has python bindings.

 ### Change Notes